threefoldfoundation/peppermint/README.md

 FastHTML ships with Uvicorn, which is used for the development server when executing `main.py` directly.

 For production, it's best to disable the websocket based live code reloading and use a bit more robust configuration.
 A number of options are discussed [here](https://www.uvicorn.org/deployment/).
-I've had best results using Gunicorn.
+The built in process manager is what I'll show below.

 Use a `config.py` file to disable live code reloading: